CoIT-WGU/D084-Lab-Resources/Instructions/Labs/06 - Azure Network Watcher.md

     - Resource group: the name of a new resource group **az1010302b-RG**

-    - Location: the name of an Azure region where you can provision Azure VMs, but which is **different** from the one you selected during previous deployment,
+    - Region: the name of an Azure region where you can provision Azure VMs, but which is **different** from the one you selected during previous deployment,

     - Vm Size: **Standard_DS2_v2**